rmdlv/Langstone-V3/README.md

 # This version is still under development.
 It may not be fully working yet.

-# Currently only supports the Adalm Pluto, the Raspberry Pi 5  and the official 7" LCD Display.
+# Currently supports the Adalm Pluto or the HackRF One, the Raspberry Pi 5  and the official 7" LCD Display.

 This is an experimental project to produce a simple VHF, UHF and Microwave SDR Transceiver operating on SSB CW and FM.